-In this paper, we address stability of cyclic behaviour in the strategic interaction of two players of RSP through the stability of a heteroclinic cycle.
-Aguiar and Castro \cite{AC} show that the dynamics support a heteroclinic network made of pairs of pure strategies and solutions connecting them in a suitable quotient space.
-This network can be seen as consisting of \begin{itemize} \item[(a)] three cycles, one of which involves alternate win-loss of both players, and two involving a tie and loss by only one of the players; \item[(b)] two cycles for which play goes through all possible combinations of outcomes in the two possible orders. \end{itemize} Although cycles in a network cannot be asymptotically stable, they can exhibit a strong type of stability, known as {\em essential asymptotic stability}, first introduced by Melbourne \cite{Melbourne}.
-We show that the cycle where players never tie is essentially asymptotically stable when the sum of payoffs for a tie is negative.
-In this case, a tie is not an attractive outcome for at least one of the players for whom the payoff is negative and hence, as an outcome, it is avoided.
-This cycle models the existence of alternating dominance between two players.
+In this paper, we address stability of cyclic behaviour in the RSP interaction for two asymmetric players through the stability of a heteroclinic cycle.
+The asymmetry between players results from their different valuations of the payoff for a tie.
+Although heteroclinic cycles in a heteroclinic network cannot be asymptotically stable, they can exhibit a strong form of stability, known as \emph{essential asymptotic stability}, first introduced by Melbourne~(1991).
+Our main results describe the stability properties of the three types of heteroclinic orbits in~(a) and~(b) as the payoffs for a tie vary.
+We show that the win-loss cycle wherein players switch to best responses is essentially asymptotically stable when the sum of payoffs for a tie is negative.
+The choice of actions along this cycle is always made by switching to best responses by both players.
+Intuitively, in this case, a tie is not an attractive outcome for at least one player for whom the payoff is negative and hence, as an outcome, it is avoided.
+The win-loss cycle models the existence of alternating dominance between two players.